PydanticAI Compatibility

 - Chat Completions model paths.

-- PydanticAI-native semantic trace graphs.
+- PydanticAI-native semantic trace graphs beyond tool dispatch evidence.

-- Automatic instrumentation planning or code patching.
+- Automatic source rewriting or code patching.